 skills needed to survive and you’ll get plenty of practice with expert

 guidance in developing your skills.
-The week includes shelter building,
+The bushcraft week

 purification, knife and tool skill development, cordage from natural